When to plant Daffodils in Teller County, CO

 Teller County, Colorado is in USDA Hardiness Zone 5b.
 The average last spring frost is May 11 and first fall frost is October 6.

-Teller County County sits in USDA Zone 5b.
+Teller County sits in USDA Zone 5b.
 Daffodils grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Daffodils grow in Teller County County's climate?
+Can Daffodils grow in Teller County's climate?

 Your Teller County Garden Planner — Free